Do Go On - 206 - Dungeons and Dragons

 Could he be an orc fighter?

-But to me, it feels like you pick your race which we were talking about before the type of character
+But to me, it feels like you pick your race, which we were talking about before, your type of character.

-That's part of the fun of the game is that there's I guess limitless
+And there's probably several more options because that, you know, that's part of the fun of the game is that there's, I guess, limitless combinations.

 Zoe Roberts.